FRP Gratings & Structural Deck Panels

-FRP (fiber-reinforced polymer) gratings, also known as GRP (glass-reinforced polymer) gratings, deliver the structural performance of steel gratings at a fraction of the weight and with zero corrosion risk.
-At F1 Composite, we manufacture both molded and pultruded grating systems alongside solid-top cover plates, providing a complete platform flooring solution for industrial plants, offshore platforms, marine vessels, wastewater treatment facilities, and public infrastructure.
+FRP (fiber-reinforced polymer) gratings and structural deck panels, also known as GRP (glass-reinforced polymer) gratings and FRP decking, deliver the structural performance of steel at a fraction of the weight and with zero corrosion risk.
+At F1 Composite, we manufacture molded and pultruded grating systems, solid-top cover plates, and pultruded structural deck panels — a complete platform and decking solution for industrial plants, offshore platforms, marine vessels, wastewater treatment facilities, pedestrian bridges, and FRP bridge deck replacement projects.

 The economic case for FRP gratings extends far beyond the initial material cost.
 Steel gratings in corrosive environments typically require replacement every 8 to 12 years, with annual maintenance costs for inspection, cleaning, and re-coating that can exceed the original purchase price within the first five years.
 Our FRP gratings deliver a documented service life exceeding 30 years in the harshest chemical and marine environments with zero maintenance, reducing the total cost of ownership by 40 to 60% compared to galvanized or stainless steel alternatives.
 The 65-75% weight reduction also translates directly into lower structural support costs, reduced transport expenses, and faster installation with smaller crews and lighter lifting equipment.